robotsorcerer/robotsorcerer.github.io/about.md

 #### Material Description: Tell me what you got

-I am an interdisciplinary researcher who combines the scientific elegance of `machine learning` and `control theory` with the practical impact of `robotics` to create technological solutions for cancer  patients' healthcare.
+I am an interdisciplinary researcher who combines the scientific elegance of **machine learning** and **control theory** with the practical impact of **robotics*** to create technological solutions for cancer  patients' healthcare.

 #### Spatial Description: Present _placement_ of this body

-**Eulerian Form**: I am currently a postdoctoral researcher in the Wiersma lab at the `University of Pennsylvania's School of Medicine` and I was previously with the group at the `University of Chicago's School of Medicine.`
+**Eulerian Form**: I am currently a postdoctoral researcher in the Wiersma lab at the *University of Pennsylvania's School of Medicine* and I was previously with the group at the *University of Chicago's School of Medicine.*

 **Lagrangean Form**: During my [PhD]( https://www.utsouthwestern.edu/labs/maia/about/meet-our-team.html), I was co-advised by [Steve Jiang](https://profiles.utsouthwestern.edu/profile/150563/steve-jiang.html) in the Medical Physics and Engineering program at [UT Southwestern](https://www.utsouthwestern.edu) and [Nick Gans](https://utdallas.edu/~ngans) in the Electrical Engineering program at [UT Dallas](https://www.utdallas.edu/).

 **Backpacking through space-time some more**: Before my PhD, many years ago, I was in [Sheffield ACSE ](https://www.sheffield.ac.uk/acse).
-There, I was mentored in robotics by [Dr. Tony Dodd](http://www.catch.org.uk/team-member/prof-tony-dodd/).
+There, I was mentored in robotics by [Tony Dodd](http://www.catch.org.uk/team-member/prof-tony-dodd/).

-**Current Configuration:** I work on problems spanning `conceptualization` of new `hardware`  and `software` tools for improving the `treatment planning` process in `cancer radiation therapy`.
+**Current Configuration:** I work on problems spanning conceptualization of new hardware  and software tools for improving the **treatment planning** process in **cancer radiation therapy**.
 I am largely an independent researcher who enjoys self-direction at my own projects/goals.
 Yet, I value collaboration across domains and with people of diverse expertise.
 I read widely and study avidly: my interests span the sciences, technical disciplines (hello, chemistry, physics and engineering) to history and public affairs (really?).
 A big believer in open science and reproducible research, I try to make my publications and codes public to the extent that I can: see my [publications page](/pubs) and  [github repos](https://github.com/lakehanne). **I am not a robot**.
 My PGP key on most public key servers is 03E3 58FB 1D98 869E 8ABE 1EF0 E6A1 2F95 B720 BBB5.
 If you would like to collaborate, please email me.

 #### Miscellaneous